mattscripted/til/cheat-sheets/tech-lead.md

 _You are much more than the code you write._

-## Congratulations, you're not a Tech Lead!
+## Congratulations, you're now a Tech Lead!

 - Welcome to the world of ambiguity, uncertainty, and responsibility
 - Get comfortable working in a less quantifable world